awsdocs/aws-go-developer-guide/doc_source/sessions.rst

         Region: aws.String("us-east-1")},
     )

-Create a S3 client instance from a session
+Create an |S3| client instance from a session:

 .. code:: go